LeScooot/AudioDSPBoard/README.md

 ## Project Overview

-PCB featuring 3.5mm audio inputs and ouputs, an audio CODEC IC, bare-metal STM32 board for implementing DSP algorithms, and a small i2c LED display for displaying information pertaining to the audio effects implemented on the DSP.
+PCB featuring 3.5mm audio inputs and ouputs, an audio CODEC for high-quality sampling and reconstruction, bare-metal STM32 board for implementing DSP algorithms, and a small i2c LED display for displaying information pertaining to the audio effects implemented on the STM32 (realtime display).
 Features programmable potentiometers and buttons for use in DSP implementations.
-Battery powered for ease of use.
+Battery powered for ease of use when travelling.

 ## Educational Value Added
-This project teaches about PCB design, power electronics, baremetal C programming practices, and DSP for audio applications (many concepts in this field are widely applicable to general DSP).
+This project teaches about PCB design, power electronics, bare-metal C programming practices, and DSP for audio applications (which includes topics widely applicable to general DSP).
+Audio-specific communication protocols such as i2s would also be taught with the completion of this project.
 ## Tasks

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->